 Dome Of The Rock and Al-Aqsa Mosque are situated on the Temple Mount within the Old City Of Jerusalem.
 Dung Gate is the closest one, but you can reach it from any entrance.

-Note: you can click on the image to enlarge it.
+Note: you can click on the map to enlarge it.

-And to make this section complete, I would like to show an aerial photo.
-However, AFAIK, you cannot fly drones above the Old City.
+To complete this section, I would like to show an aerial photo.
+However, as far as I know, you cannot fly drones above the Old City.
 But you can always take a picture of a model.
-Here is a photo of the Western Wall and Temple Mount from Mini Israel.
+Here is a photo of the Western Wall and Temple Mount (a model at Mini Israel).

 Directions